L09bryce/Forestta/Forestta/README.md

 This template provides a set up on anyone looking for a hotel or restaurant website.
 Regular updates will happen for the project.
 The project tries as much as possible to utilise most of the react dev tools.
-Feel free to reach out anyday anytime.
+Feel free to reach out anytime.
 I'd love to collaborate with anyone.
 Currently working on the backend.
 Currently, two official plugins are available: